silentsyntax404/GlowGrid-Simulator/README.md

-# Tidbyt Simulator
+# GlowGrid Simulator

-A web-based simulator for Tidbyt-like applications, allowing users to add and configure widgets on a virtual LED matrix display.
+A web-based simulator for GlowGrid-like applications, allowing users to add and configure widgets on a virtual LED matrix display.

 ## Features